Sukano-prog/word-explorer/README.md

 ## Development
 This is a pure frontend application - no backend required!
 All game data is stored locally in your browser.

-## License
-MIT License - feel free to use and modify!